 With first-party data, businesses can navigate the phase-out of third-party cookies by enabling them to establish a more direct and personal relationship with their customers, comply with privacy regulations, and gain greater control over the quality and accuracy of the data they collect.

-It tracks website visitors and their behaviour, and connects them to sales data, providing insight into which marketing channels and campaigns are generating the most profitable outcomes.
+It tracks website visitor touchpoints and connects them to revenue data, providing insight into which marketing channels and campaigns are generating the most profitable outcomes.

-The great thing about Ruler is that it allows you to create your own first-party cookies directly on your own domain.
+Ruler allows you to create your own first-party cookies directly on your own domain, so you can keep tabs on users throughout their visits and interactions.

 With third-party cookies being phased out, contextual targeting offers an alternative way for advertisers to reach their target audience.